sourcegraph/sourcegraph-public-snapshot/doc/admin/deployment_best_practices.md

   - more than 10 active users
 - Some Sourcegraph features do not have full functionality (Ex: Code Insights)

-_It is possible to migrate your data to a Docker-Compose or Kubernetes deployment, contact your Customer Engineer or reach out to support and we&#39;ll be happy to assist you in upgrading your deployment._
+_It is possible to migrate your data to a Docker-Compose or Kubernetes deployment, contact your Customer Engineer or reach out to support and we'll be happy to assist you in upgrading your deployment._

 ## Additional Support Information